ordinators/ordinator/CONFIGURATION.md

 - `bootstrap_script` (string, optional): Path to a bootstrap script for this profile.
 - `enabled` (bool): Whether this profile is active.
 - `description` (string, optional): Description of the profile.
+- `exclude` (array of strings): Glob patterns for files or directories to exclude for this profile (overrides or adds to global exclusions).

 ### `[secrets]`
 - `age_key_file` (string, optional): Path to the age key file for decryption.